wangshgeo/2opt/README.md

-This repository contains C++ implementations of the 2-Opt heuristic for the Euclidean (Geometric), symmetric traveling salesman problem (TSP).
+This repository contains C++ implementations of the 2-Opt heuristic for the symmetric traveling salesman problem (TSP).

 # Introduction